tmttn/AOC21/README.md

 ## Day 10

 Scoring and filtering did not go well with Copilot.
 Figuring out the brackets had to be done in multiple steps for Copilot to understand.

+## Day 11

+Creating a simulation object really helped Copilot to provide the correct autocompletes.